FathimaSayeeda/thecreamind_frappe/docs/library.md

 ## Registrations & Membership
 - Registering a new Kid who is not physically present at the Library
 The kids' parent will be asked to goto the `registration-form` on the website and fill in the details.
 Once done, a new entry in `Registration Request` will be created.
 The Admin will then make a call to the provided mobile number when free to further carry out the membership process.
 They will decide on a `Membership Plan` and the parent will be asked for CautionDeposit and MembershipFee and once the payment is done, the admin will click `Create Membership` on the `Registration Request` page.
 A dialog will open up asking for the `Membership Plan` decided, MembershipFee collected and CautionDeposit collected.
 Once successful, this will create a `Crea Mind Kid` entry and a `Kid Membership` entry.

 - Registering a new Kid who is physically present at the Library
 A Tablet will be provided to the accompanying guardian showing the same `registration-form` which will create `Registration Request` entry.
 The Admin will discuss the plans and will continue same as above to make `Crea Mind Kid` & `Kid Membership` entry.

 - Renewal of a Kid's Membership
 The Admin will know when a Kid's membership is about to expire from the report `Expiring Kid Memberships`.
 The renewal could be done over a Call or when the Parent comes next time to the Library.
-The Admin will goto the respective `Crea Mind Kid` and click on `Renew Membership` a warning will be shown to if there exists an Active Membership.
+The Admin will goto the respective `Crea Mind Kid` and click on `Renew Membership`.
+A warning will be shown if there exists an Active Membership.
 The plan to renew, with their dates and membership-fee will be discussed and reported in the system to complete renewal.
 This will make another `Kid Membership` entry.

 - When a Kid who has no Membership wants to get in for Activities and Library without having a commitment
 A simple `Activity Transaction` will be made to accommodate the Kid on an hourly basis

 - Renewing a Membership after a long time (more than a year)
 `TODO`

 - Closing a Membership & Refunding Caution Deposit
 `TODO`